• Home

 The report finds that while payments to China fell, outflows to other regions—specifically Southeast Asia, Japan, and India—have accelerated.
 This evidence points to “import substitution,” where U.S. firms rush to find alternative suppliers in friendly nations to bypass the steepest levies placed on Beijing.

-The “squeeze” on the Middle Market
+The ‘squeeze’ on the middle market

 The JPMorgan researchers warn that while trade volumes have remained stable, the financial health of these companies may be at risk.
-Midsize firms are uniquely vulnerable; they are often too large to fly under the regulatory radar but “lack the scale to absorb sustained cost increases” compared to massive multinational corporations.
+Midsize firms are uniquely vulnerable; they are often too large to fly under the regulatory radar but “lack the scale to absorb sustained cost increases” compared with massive multinational corporations.

 The burden of these new taxes has been particularly uneven.
 While the “universal tariffs” announced in April 2025 did capture new firms that previously paid no duties, the JPMorgan analysis found that the vast majority of the surge in government revenue came from firms that were already paying tariffs.
 Essentially, the policy has intensified the financial pressure on existing importers rather than spreading the cost widely across new players.